WindSekirun/RxSocialLogin/README.md

 - Rewrite all methods in Kotlin
 - Hold Context in WeakReference to solve memory leak
 - Available to login with Github using Firebase Authentication
-- Available to login with LinkedIn using OAuth2 Authentication
-- Available to login with LinkedIn using OAuth2 Authentication
+- Available to login with LinkedIn, Wordpress, Yahoo using OAuth2 Authentication

 ## Available Feature
 |Service|logout|Return Data|Config|